princekunal101/academic-section/Studies/Environment and Echology/UNIT 3/README.md

 ## Water Pollution
  Water Pollution is defined as any undesirable change in physical, chemical, or biological properties of water that may affect living beings adversely.
 Due to human activities, ponds, rivers, oceans, and estuaries are getting polluted in several parts of the world.
 ### Point source
  When contamination originates from a single source, it’s called point source pollution.
-Examples include wastewater (also called effluent) discharged legally or illegally by a manufacturer, oil refinery, or wastewater treatment facility, as well as contamination from leaking septic systems, chemical and oil spills, and illegal dumping.
+Examples include wastewater (also called effluent) discharged legally or illegally by a manufacturer, oil refinery, or wastewater treatment facility, as well as contamination from leaking septic Systems, chemical and oil spills, and illegal dumping.
 ### Nonpoint source
  Nonpoint source pollution is contamination derived from diffuse sources.
 These may include agricultural or storm water runoff or debris blown into waterways from land.
 ### Sources of Water Pollution